nikydv99/SuperMarket-Sales-Plotting-Project/README.md

 **Data Visualization**: Using matplotlib, the sales data is plotted to visualize the trends and patterns in the supermarket sales over time.
 The x-axis represents the dates, while the y-axis represents the sales figures.
 The resulting plot provides an overview of the sales performance.

+The database used has been downlaoded from kaggle.

 **Attribute information**